fuse-lang/fuse-lang.github.io/_docs/compatblity.md

 ### Features beyond `Lua 5.1`

 We have chosen the `Lua 5.1` as our base syntax to build upon.
 This version of `Lua` is the most available set of features in the `Lua` ecosystem since anything that works in `5.1` can also work in `5.2`, `5.3`, `5.4` and `Luau` but it doesn't mean that we don't backport any features from newer versions of `Lua` or ideas from `Luau` interpreter that can work as a syntax sugar with our `Lua 5.1` limitation that we applied to ourselves.
+There are a few notable changes.
+Mainly we don't have `pack` and `unpack` functions anymore, instead, we are using `table.pack` and `table.unpack` to make it consistent between different target versions.
+Other than that there are also some new features backported from newer releases of `Lua` and some completely new features that are missing from every version of `Lua`, Things like type support, string interpolation, traits, pattern matching, array deconstruction, `+= -= *= /=` operators and better error handling(see `Error Handling` section) among many others.

 ### Differences with `Lua 5.2`